Jesse-Sharp/Sharp2021b/README.md

 _SIR\_Infer\_beta\_StDev.jl_

 - Reproduces inference and information geometry results for the SIR model where all three populations are observed, estimating unknown parameter β and the standard deviation of the data.

+The runtime of each of these scripts is on the order of one hour.

 **The supporting functions and data are:**